pmrgn/intermittent-forecast/README.md

 	ts = np.arange(20)
 	adida = Adida(ts)

-Aggregate the series into "buckets" by calling the `agg` method with either an overlapping or non-overlapping window.
+Aggregate the series into "buckets" by calling the `agg` method with the aggregation size and either an overlapping or non-overlapping window.

 	adida.agg(size=4, overlapping=False)

-A single-point forecast can be calculated using the `predict` method and passing a forecasting function whose first parameter is the input time series.
+A forecast can be calculated using the `predict` method and passing a forecasting function whose first parameter is the input time series.
 For example, using Croston's method within this package.

 	from intermittent_forecast import croston

-	adida.predict(croston, method='tsb', opt=True, metric='msr')
+	adida.predict(croston, method='sba', opt=True, metric='msr')

-The single-point forecast can then be disaggregated back to the original time scale by calling the `disagg` method, which will return a forecast array h-steps.
-To perform a seasonal disaggregation, pass a value for the cycle.
+The forecast can then be disaggregated back to the original time scale by calling the `disagg` method, which will return the forecast array h-steps into the future.
+To perform a seasonal disaggregation, pass a value for the seasonal cycle.

 	forecast = adida.disagg(h=10, cycle=4)

+### IMAPA Class

+The Multiple Aggregation Prediction Algorithm (MAPA) approach is found in the `Imapa` class.
+It will create multiple instances of the Adida class and combine the end results, using either the mean or median.
+All parameters in the Adida class methods can be passed to the Imapa methods.
+Repeating the example from the Adida class but with multiple aggregation sizes.

+    from intermittent_forecast import Imapa, croston

+    ts = np.arange(20)
+    sizes = np.arange(1,5)

+    imapa = (
+        Imapa(ts)
+        .agg(sizes, overlapping=False)
+        .predict(croston, method='sba', opt=True, metric='msr')
+        .disagg(combine='mean', h=10, cycle=4)
+    )